xyz-leo/offlinetaskmanager/README.md

 ## How to Use

-1. Open the `index.html` file in your browser
+1. Open the `taskManager.html` file in your browser (If it was downloaded with a .txt extension, simply rename it to .html before opening.)
 2. Set a password on first access (required to proceed)
 3. Add tasks using the form
 4. Use the buttons to export or import `.json` backups